Samuel May Williams: Mercantile business

 McKinney and Williams relocated its headquarters from Quintana to Galveston in 1838.
-The firm already operated a diverse set of businesses on the island: they owned a race track, operated a tavern and stables, and offered houses for let, and they owned the Tremont hotel, for which Henry Howell Williams was the managing partner.
+The main business of the firm was its mercantile operations, which specialized in buying Texas cotton for trade in the United States and England.
+The firm advanced sales to planters on credit, drawing from the lines of credit from the large mercantile house of Henry Howell Williams in Baltimore.
+McKinney and Williams competed most aggressively for market share of the Texas cotton crop in 1838 and 1839.
+In addition, the firm also operated a diverse set of businesses on Galveston Island: they owned a race track, operated a tavern and stables, and offered houses for let, and they owned the Tremont hotel, for which Henry Howell Williams was the managing partner.
 The Tremont continued operating in Galveston through 1865.
 Their principal developments were their three-story warehouse and the wharf at Twenty-fourth Street.
 In 1839, McKinney and Williams received goods from Liverpool, England, and loaded the same ship with Texas cotton, establishing direct trade between England and the Republic of Texas.
 McKinney and Williams divested their commission business in 1842, selling it to Henry Howell Williams, who ran it as a division of his commission house in Baltimore.

 In 1839, Williams represented Galveston County in the lower house of the Congress of the Republic of Texas.
 McKinney and Williams used their commission house to support the Williams campaign.
 They offered to buy Texas Treasury notes (redbacks) for 50 cents on the dollar just as rival commission houses offered only 37.5 cents on the dollar.
 Substantively, he campaigned based on a conservative monetary policy in response to the Republic's devaluing currency.

 Williams once used his position in the House to assert the interests of the Galveston City Company, challenging the election of John M. Allen, the town's first mayor.
 He led the passage of a bill to change Galveston's charter, which imposed a requirement of land ownership in order to vote in municipal elections.
 Effectively this reduced the number of eligible voters by half, and this paved the way for the "conservatives" to elect John W. Walton over the "liberal" John M. Allen in 1840.
 Allen transported the town's archives and stored them in his home, which was guarded by two artillery pieces.
 McKinney recruited a group of men to recapture the archives, and Allen surrendered them without incident.